 It was the very reason that no one had yet seen Harry.
 As far as everyone else knew, James was Harry's father.
 If anyone saw the blonde-haired boy they would instantly be able to notice the lack of Potter features in him.
 Lily also knew that Harry was fragile, delicate, and she wanted to keep him safe from the cruel world for as long as she could.

 It was the very reason that no one had yet seen Harry.
 As far as everyone else knew, James was Harry's father.
 If anyone saw the blonde-haired boy they would instantly be able to notice the lack of Potter features in him.

 Then there was the issue of the prophecy.
 McCutchen, the Unspeakable boss, had contacted her immediately to tell her that a prophecy had been spoken about her child.
 A prophecy about the fall of Voldemort.
 Lily was both delighted and horrified; she hated Voldemort and wanted him to be dragged down to hell where he belonged, but she would die before she let him anywhere near her son.

 Suddenly a tremendous crash tore her attention away from her son.
 Her blood ran cold in her veins as a high-pitched laugh tore through the air, followed by the telltale words of the Killing Curse.
 Knowing what was happening, Lily grabbed her son and ran from the living room to the back door.
 However, to her shock and horror it was locked.
 No doubt Voldemort had warded the house against exit.

 Lily dashed across the room to the back stairwell, hurrying up it as fast as she could.
-She and James had poured every warding spell they knew into the nursery; if there was one place in this house safe from the Dark Lord it was there.
+She and James had poured every warding spell they knew into the nursery; if there was one place in this house safe from Tom Riddle, it was there.

 "Don't you worry, baby," she whispered, grabbing his little hand in hers and ignoring the tears coursing down her own cheeks.
 "Momma will protect you."